Houston Drunk Driving Accident Lawyers

 It’s important to know the risks drunk drivers pose to everyone else on the road and how to protect yourself.
-Here are some of the signs a driver may be intoxicated, some of the common wrecks caused by drunk drivers, and what to do if you’ve been hit by one.
+Our Texas drunk driving accident attorney provides some of the signs a driver may be intoxicated, some of the common wrecks caused by drunk drivers, and what to do if you’ve been hit by one.

 In Texas, a driver is considered to be legally drunk with a blood alcohol content of 0.08 percent.
 But it isn’t always easy to tell if a driver is impaired.
 Some of the subtler signs can include: